 Eni has represented that the provided gas prices were based on a reference price, calculated as the unweighted arithmetic average of the first-day-of-the-month price for each month within the 12-month period prior to the end of the reporting period, unless prices are defined by contractual arrangements.
 A significant quantity of the gas sold by Eni is subject to contract prices, and the range of such prices is varied.
-A reference price is the United Kingdom National Balancing Point Index, which was U.S.\$5.72 per thousand cubic feet.
+A reference price is the United Kingdom National Balancing Point Index, which was U.S.\$4.71 per thousand cubic feet.
 Where appropriate, Eni supplied differentials by field to the relevant reference price and the prices were held constant thereafter.
-The volume-weighted average gas prices used in this report are presented below, expressed in United States dollars per thousand cubic feet (U.S.\$/103ft3):
+The volume-weighted average gas prices used in this report are presented below, expressed in United States dollars per thousand cubic feet $(U.S.\$/10^3 ft^3)$ :

-Gas Price (U.S.\$/10 3 ft 3)
+Gas Price (U.S.\$/10 ft ) Africa 4.44

-Africa Australia Central America 5.67 3.39 3.63

-Europe Average for Total 7.98 5.41